Thittho/Non-ordinary-locus/README.md

 # Irreducibility of p-Rank Strata

 In this repository, you will find all of the code and data related to the paper "Heuristics for (ir)reducibility of p-rank strata of the moduli space of hyperelliptic curves," which is available at [arXiv:2506.06457](https://arxiv.org/abs/2506.06457).
-Information about usage of the code can be found below.
-The first two sections detail how to build a sample of hyperelliptic curves, and the third section describes how to compute $p$-ranks of these curves.
+Information regarding usage of the code can be found below.
+Data can be found in the directory [/data](https://github.com/Thittho/Non-ordinary-locus/tree/main/data).

 ## Family Method